 Teen Writing Programs & Young Writers’ Programs are held each summer throughout the province.
 They offer up to 14 youth in each location the opportunity to develop their creative writing skills with a professional writer as instructor.
 The workshops are held in partnership with local libraries and are offered free of charge to participants.

-For teen programs, applicants should be between 14 – 18 years old at the time of the program they intend to apply for.
+For teen programs, applicants should be 14 – 18 years old at the time of the program.

-Applicants to some of the programs are asked to upload a short sample of their writing and a paragraph or two about why they would like to come to Sage Hill.
+Applicants to some program locations are asked to upload a short sample of their writing and a paragraph or two about why they would like to come to Sage Hill.

 Contact us with your questions any time.